Table of Contents

 Halal Mutual Funds

-These are like traditional mutual funds, where a fund manager pools your money and that of other investors and invests it in Sharia-compliant stocks, bonds (sukuk), or real estate.
+Among the various halal investing funds, these function like traditional mutual funds where a manager pools your money and that of other investors and invests it in Sharia-compliant stocks, bonds (sukuk), or real estate.
 These funds are actively managed.

 Halal ETFs

 ETF stands for Exchange Traded Fund.
 It is a pool of different stocks like a mutual fund, but it can be bought and sold directly on the stock market.
 Best Halal ETFs usually track an Islamic index (such as the S&P 500 Shariah Index).
-They are very affordable for passive investors.
+Because of low fees, ETFs are considered one of the most affordable halal investing funds for passive investors.

 Islamic Indexes

 These are not funds, but rather a list of a set of Sharia-compliant stocks that serve as a benchmark.
-Halal ETFs and mutual funds often follow these indexes to select their investments.
+Most top-rated halal investing funds track these indexes to strictly select their investments.

 Here are 7 things to keep in mind when choosing the right Islamic Investment Options for you: